ONEcampaign/oda_cookbook/src/oda-data-package.md

 oda.available_indicators()
 ```

-After loading the data, you can get a ready to use pandas DataFrame:
+After loading the data, you can use it as a pandas DataFrame:

 ```python
 data = oda.get_data()
 ```

-Note that the resulting ODA values are expressed as million currency units.
+Note that the resulting ODA values are expressed in million currency units.

 ## Code Walkthrough

-The following script retrieves total ODA according to the official definition (i.e. ODA flows before 2018 and grant equivalents after) in constant 2021 Euros, for the 2018-2021 period.
+The following script retrieves total ODA according to the official definition (i.e. ODA flows before 2018 and grant equivalents after) in constant 2021 Euros between 2018-2021.

 ```python
 from oda_data import ODAData, set_data_path